mullenkamp/nasadap/README.rst

 The precipitation estimates from the various precipitation-relevant satellite passive microwave (PMW) sensors comprising the GPM constellation are computed using the 2014 version of the Goddard Profiling Algorithm (GPROF2014), then gridded, intercalibrated to the GPM Combined Instrument product, and combined into half-hourly 10x10 km fields."

-This dataset has six downloadable products and are broken up into two sets of three.
+This dataset has three downloadable products.
 The core product set has a temporal resolution of 30 minutes and have three different "runs": Early (3IMERGHHE), Late (3IMERGHHL), and Final (3IMERGHH).
 Early is 4 hours behind real-time, Late is 12 hours behind real-time, and Late has been rain-gauge calibrated and is several months behind.
 A more thorough description can be found at the link above.
-The second set of products are daily aggregates of the first product set.
-Early (3IMERGDE), Late (3IMERGDL), and Final (3IMERGDF).
-The spatial resolution is  0.1° x 0.1° (~10 km).
+The daily products have been deprecated as it is better to download the finer temporal resolution products and aggregate them as needed due to time zone issues that might arise when only using the daily products.

 The dataset that most people would want is called "precipitationCal".

 **NOTE:** According to the `official TRMM docs <https://docserver.gesdisc.eosdis.nasa.gov/public/project/GPM/README.TRMM.pdf>`_ under B-9, NASA will be reprocessing the TRMM data back until 2000 using the GPM IMERG V05 algorithm for consistency across the two mission's products.
 This will be integrated into nasadap once it's up.
+**Update** They have done it!
+GPM data back until 2000 has been integrated into nasadap.
+It has currently been processed for the 3IMERGHH product and has been given a new version number (6).

 ..
 [2] George Huffman (2017), GPM IMERG Final Precipitation L3 Half Hourly 0.1 degree x 0.1 degree V05, Greenbelt, MD, Goddard Earth Sciences Data and Information Services Center (GES DISC), Accessed: 2018-12-28, `10.5067/GPM/IMERG/3B-HH/05 <https://doi.org/10.5067/GPM/IMERG/3B-HH/05>`_